 …..Meet @lilmiquela the 19 year old, LA based, robot/influencer/singer /model.

 Don’t get me wrong, I know just as well that technology is moving super fast and the prospect of everything turning into a virtual reality is virtually a reality, but it’s just as confronting and incredibly troubling all the same.

 We know there are plenty of fake people in the world, give Instagram a scroll and you’ll see time and time again manipulated images of celebrities and influencers enhanced one way or another.
-If not digitally at least most definitely cosmetically.
+If not cosmetically at least most definitely digitally.

 And then, if you consider the backlash and harmful effect of that alone on young females; article after article outlining the negative impacts of Instagram and social media on our mental health, I’m incredibly dumbfounded as to how and why – a figure of pixilated imagination, is being celebrated by one of the recognised magazines in the world; Vogue.